xen-troops/meta-xt-prod-devel-rcar-gen5-vdk/README.md

 ## Building

-This project is located inside [dedicated Gitlab repository](https://jc.gitlab.renesasworkbench.com/rcar-android/meta-xt-prod-devel-rcar-gen5-vdk)
-, which contains release tags.
+This project is located inside [dedicated GitHub repository](https://github.com/xen-troops/meta-xt-prod-devel-rcar-gen5-vdk) , which contains release tags.
 To be able to build, please clone it to separate directory.

 Pay attention!